A Comparative Evaluation of Large Vision-Language Models for 2D Object Detection under SOTIF Conditions: Methodology

 \subsection{Performance Evaluation}

-In this study, YOLOv5 is adopted as the comparative baseline.
-While newer versions such as YOLOv11 exist, YOLOv5 is selected for its recognized stability, extensive validation in safety-critical applications, and proven maturity as an industrial standard~\cite{jegham2025yoloevolutioncomprehensivebenchmark}.
-This ensures a reliable benchmark against a well-established production-grade detector.
+In this study, two specialized detectors are adopted as comparative baselines to span the two dominant paradigms of modern 2D object detection.
+First, YOLOv5 is selected as a representative of the single-stage, anchor-based convolutional detectors.
+While newer versions such as YOLOv11 exist, YOLOv5 is chosen for its recognized stability, extensive validation in safety-critical applications, and proven maturity as an industrial standard~\cite{jegham2025yoloevolutioncomprehensivebenchmark}.
+Specifically, the 60-epoch variant (YOLOv5$_{60e}$), reported in~\cite{peng2023pesotif} is adopted as the representative baseline.
+Second, RT-DETRv4~\cite{lv2024detrs} is introduced as a transformer-based, end-to-end detector that removes the hand-crafted non-maximum suppression step and achieves state-of-the-art speed-accuracy trade-offs on standard benchmarks.
+Including RT-DETRv4 alongside YOLOv5 enables the LVLMs to be compared against both the classical CNN lineage and the more recent DETR-style architectures that currently define the production frontier, thereby providing a more comprehensive reference for the benchmark.
 To assess LVLM performance in traffic-scene perception, standard object detection metrics based on IoU are adopted following the COCO benchmark protocols~\cite{10.1007/978-3-319-10602-1_48}.
 Detection precision is quantified using Mean Average Precision ($\text{mAP}_{50}$) at an IoU threshold of 0.50, which is the mean of Average Precision (AP) across all $N_c$ object classes:

 where $\text{AP}_c(0.50)$ denotes the average precision for class $c$.
 Similarly, the detection completeness is measured using Mean Average Recall ($\text{mAR}_{50}$), calculated as the mean of maximum recall values across classes: